-Types of influencers and how to pick the best for your brand and product
+Types of influencers: Pick the best for your brand & product

 Should you pick an influencer according to the size of their following or according to their area of interest or expertise?
 What about celebrities, rising stars, and Key Opinion Leaders (KOLs)?
 Are they a must or will you get more bang for your buck with someone with a smaller, more modest following?

 In this article, we’ll look at the various types of influencers out there to help you pick the best promoter for your brand.

 Influencers by audience size

 Let’s start by exploring the different types of influencers according to audience size to help you find the right content creators for your brand.
 Remember, when it comes to influencer marketing, just because someone has a considerably sized audience doesn’t necessarily mean they will do the best job promoting your campaign.

 Of all the types of profiles, nano-influencers have the smallest audience.
 They usually have between 1K and 10K followers on social media channels.